 Your delegation leader will be reaching out to congressional offices on your behalf to put together a schedule of meetings for you and the rest of your state delegation.
 However, if you have a close connection with any offices and wish to assist with this, please ask your delegation leader if this would be helpful.
 If you are not sure who your delegation leader is, please email us at summit@americancoalitionforukraine.org.
 Unless by prior agreement with your delegation leader, please do not reach out to your Representative or Senator regarding Summit meetings.

-House offices tend to be smaller, and attendance at meetings with House offices is usually limited to 4-6 people.
+Attendance at meetings with House offices is usually limited to 4-6 people, as those offices tend to be smaller.
 Constituents and other people who have specific connections with an office will be given preference to attend House meetings.
-Senate offices tend to be larger and have more delegates.
+Senate offices usually have more space and may invite more delegates.

-The state delegation leaders will decide who attends which meetings.
+The state delegation leaders will assign who attends which meetings.
 Delegation leaders will attempt to distribute the opportunity to attend meetings as much as possible, but unless your state has a very small delegation, you will not be able to attend all the meetings.
-Typically, you should expect to have a total of three meetings (2 Senators and 1 Representative).
+Typically, you may expect to participate in a total of three meetings (2 Senators and 1 Representative).

 Start with going to the KLYCH community portal and taking online training courses.
 You’ll find links to KLYCH in your registration confirmation email.